column5/vuepress-sandbox/docs/hey-i-m-a-think.md

 ---
-title: Hey I'm a think
+title: Hey I'm a thing
 ---
 Hello thing, I'm another thing.
 I'm not a creative person...